 The duration of the decision zone is for about 2-3 seconds and the lower last limit of the decision zone is at the < MINIMUM > callout.
-Hence pilot must achieve visual contact with the VRR by about l sec. / 10 ft prior to reaching the DH in case of CAT III, whereas about 3 secs. /30 ft. is required for CAT II operations.
+Hence pilot must achieve visual contact with the VRR by about 3 secs./ 30 ft prior to reaching the DH.

-[In case of CAT II & IIIA (with DH) operations, duration of the Assessment & Decision Zone is about 5-7 seconds. i.e. after the 'hundred above' callout, the PF will have about 5-7 seconds to assess the situation and announce a decision at the <minimum> callout.]
+[In case of CAT II & III operations, duration of the Assessment / Decision Zone is about 5-7 seconds. i.e. after the 'hundred above ' callout, the PF will have about 5-7 seconds to assess the situation and announce a decision at the <minimum> callout.]

-Definition (ICAO):
+Definition: